Freedom of Expression: Demonstrations and Fixed Exhibits

 Key updates to the policy included:

-- Indoor demonstrations are now recognized and may occur in two locations on our lakeside campuses (Damen Student Center and Terry Student Center) as long as they don't impede building traffic or operations.
+Indoor demonstrations are now recognized and may occur in two locations on our lakeside campuses (Damen Student Center and Terry Student Center) as long as they do not impede building traffic or operations.

-In an effort to assist you with planning and executing your demonstration please familiarize yourself with the guidelines below:
+In an effort to assist you with planning and executing your demonstration please familiarize yourself with the following guidelines.

 Reservations are strongly recommended.
 Demonstrations do not require that the space be reserved.
 However, demonstrations may not occur in spaces that have been reserved by others.
 Therefore, to ensure that your demonstration is not stopped or interrupted, reserving the space where you intend to demonstrate is highly recommended.
 Individuals or student organizations who intend to sponsor or organize a demonstration should contact Campus Reservations for assistance with identifying and reserving available space.
 Fixed exhibits do require that the space be reserved in advance.